LGBTQ rights in Vietnam: Military service

-In Vietnam, individuals can voluntarily serve within the Armed Forces when 18 years old and above, regardless of sex or sexual orientation.
+In Vietnam, conscription is mandatory for able-bodied men aged 18-25 (18-27 for those attending colleges/universities), while other individuals can voluntarily serve within the Armed Forces when 18 years old and above; regardless of sex or sexual orientation.

 Conversion therapy ban

-In August 2022, it was reported that within Vietnam conversion therapy became legally banned and it was declared that LGBT individuals "are not diseased" and should never be treated as such according to the Health Ministry.
+Since the 3rd of August, 2022, Vietnam has reportedly outlawed conversion therapy with the passing of Dispatch No. 4132/BYT-PC by the Vietnamese Ministry of Health.
+The bill was aimed at "correcting medical examinations practices regarding LGBTQ+ individuals" and "mandating the enhancement of public communication and dissemination among medical facilities nationwide to assist medical staff and patients alike in better understanding LGBTQ+ individuals".

+The bill emphasizes and declares that "homosexuality, bisexuality, and (the state of being) transgender are not illnesses", and that "LGBTQ+ individuals may not and cannot have 'treatment' be forced upon them, nor have their sexuality be interfered", instead advising that psychological support be carried out for queer individuals by those with an understanding of gender identity.

 Public opinion

 In 2001, a survey found that 82% of Vietnamese believed homosexuality "is never acceptable".

 In 2007, Ho Chi Minh City Pedagogical University conducted a poll of 300 pupils at three junior high and high schools and discovered that 80% of pupils answered "no" when asked, "Is homosexuality bad?"

 A March 2014 poll indicated that 33.7% of Vietnamese supported same-sex marriage, whereas 53% were opposed.

 An online survey carried out from December 2015 to January 2016 found that 45% of respondents supported the legalization of same-sex marriage, while 25% opposed it and 30% answered "don't know".

 A June–September 2023 Pew Research Center poll showed that 65% of respondents supported same-sex marriage (30% "strongly" and 35% "somewhat"), while 30% opposed (14% "strongly" and 16% "somewhat").
 Support was highest among Buddhists and Christians at 71%, but lowest among the religiously unaffiliated at 59%.
 When divided by age, support was highest among 18–34-year-olds at 79% and lowest among those aged 35 and above at 57%.

-The 2024 Viet Nam Provincial Governance and Public Administration Performance Index survey showed that public support for same-sex marriage in Vietnam has risen to 66,8% in 2024.
+The 2024 Viet Nam Provincial Governance and Public Administration Performance Index survey showed that public support for same-sex marriage in Vietnam has risen to 66.8% in 2024.